betsybookwyrm/python_workflow_example/readme.md

 This repository is meant as an experimental and demonstration space for some elements of my Python development workflow.
 This is all highly opinionated and probably not optimal - it's just the result of building up habits and occasionally changing tooling over time.

+I'm not releasing it as open source right now for the above reason.
+Current license for the whole thing is CC-BY 4.0, though if you're just pulling pieces from the code and config you are welcome to do so freely and without attribution.

 ## Python environment management
 ### Python installations